tkukis/link-sync/README.md

 # link-sync

 Utility for syncing test npm packages without node_modules directory.
+Use it like this:

-example npm sync ./test-package ./test-project
+`npm run sync ./test-package ./test-project`